 - By Franki Chamaki

-AI is often given a bad rap for enabling robots to replace human jobs, but that’s not really the full picture.
-What’s occurring is a modern industrial revolution, in which machine learning and automation is disrupting every industry the way computers did from the 1970s up until 2000s.
+AI is often given a bad rep for enabling robots to replace humans in their jobs, but that’s not really the full picture.
+What’s occurring is a modern industrial revolution in which machine learning and automation is disrupting every industry, the way computers did from the 1970s up until 2000s.

 Finding better new answers together

 When working together, AI and humans can achieve great things.
-A recent Harvard study showed human analysis combined with deep learning achieved better results compared to pathologist only or AI only.
-By working together, they achieved a 99.5 percent success rate identifying cancer.
+A recent Harvard study proves that human analysis combined with deep learning has achieved better results when compared to pathologist only or AI only.
+By working together, they achieved a 99.5 percent success rate in identifying cancer.

-During Google’s I/O ’18 Keynote we saw something even more interesting.
-Not only did AI augment doctors diagnosis of diabetic retinopathy, we saw AI predict other elements not easily possible such as age, sex, weight and risk of cardiovascular disease.
+During Google’s I/O ’18 Keynote, we saw something even more interesting.
+Not only did AI augment doctor’s diagnosis of diabetic retinopathy, but AI also predicted other elements not easily possible such as age, sex, weight, and risk of cardiovascular disease.

 The evolved relationship between man and tools

 The power of artificial intelligence is anything but artificial.
 The ability to process and analyze millions of calculations per second gives AI the ability to quickly present information to human workers in a digestible fashion.